The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a one-dimensional lattice model: mobility edge and critical region

 In order to further distinguish the localized states from the critical states, we also numerically calculate standard deviation of coordinates of eigenstates \cite{Boers2007}

 where the average value of coordinate $\bar{i}$ is

-The standard deviation $\sigma$ describes the spatial extension of wave function in the lattices.
-The phase diagram in $[\lambda ( \tau)- E]$ plane is reported in Figs.5,6,7 and 8.
-In Figs.5,6,7 and 8, the standard deviations of coordinates are represented with different colors.
-From Figs.5,6,7 and 8, we can see that when the states are localized, standard deviations of coordinates are very small.
-For critical states, the standard deviations are very large.
+The standard deviation $\sigma$ describes the spatial extension of the wave function in the lattice.
+The phase diagram in the $[\lambda-E]$ plane is shown in Figs. 5, 6, and 7.
+In Figs. 5, 6 and 7, the standard deviations of coordinates are represented with different colors.
+It is evident from these figures that for localized states, the standard deviations of coordinates are significantly small, while for critical states, the standard deviations are considerably larger.

-From Figs. 5, 7, and 8, we see that when $\kappa>1$, there are $\kappa-1$ loops for small hopping strength $\lambda/t$ in the phase diagram.
-Within the loops, the Lyapunov exponent is positive, i.e., $\gamma(E)>0$.
-Then if there is some eigenstates in the loops, these states would be localized states.
-However, numerical results show that there are no eigenenergies fallen into the loops.
+From Figs. 5, 6, and 7, it is evident that when $\kappa\geq 2$, there are $\kappa-1$ loops in the phase diagram for small hopping strength $\lambda/t$.
+Within these loops, the Lyapunov exponent is positive, indicating that $\gamma(E)>0$.
+This suggests that any eigenstates within the loops would be localized.
+However, numerical results show that there are no eigenenergies falling within the loops (except for zero energy states when $N$ is odd integer[see Fig.5]).

-When $\lambda/t=0$, we see the system has $\kappa$ eigenenergies with multitude degeneracies.
-This is because when $\lambda/t=0$, the system in fact is composed by a lot of identical independent unit cells with $\kappa$ lattice sites.
-Within a unit cell, there are exactly $\kappa$ eigenenergies.
-With the increasing of $\lambda/t$, the degeneracies are removed and the system enters into the critical regions.
-In addition, we also find that the parity of $\kappa$ also has important effects on the phase diagram.
+When $\lambda/t=0$, the system exhibits $\kappa$ eigenenergies with multiple degeneracies.
+This is due to the fact that, at this point, the system is composed of identical independent unit cells, each containing $\kappa$ lattice sites.
+Within each unit cell, there are exactly $\kappa$ eigenenergies.
+As $\lambda/t$ increases, the degeneracies are lifted and the system enters the critical region.
+Furthermore, the parity of $\kappa$ also plays a significant role in the phase diagram.